Choosing an Electric Kiln – A Step-by-Step Buyer’s Guide

 Most kilns use insulating firebrick.
 Firebrick is more long-lasting than fiber.
 This durability usually comes at the cost of longer heating and cooling times.
 Fiber bricks tend to heat up and cool faster.
 In some situations, you’ll want fiber bricks.
 But in general, firebricks are the better option for most potters.

 In brick Kilns, it is easy to replace elements.
 The elements are usually placed in grooves along the walls.
-With fiber, the problem lies in the fact that elements are often embedded in the fiber.
-When it comes time for replacement, you will have to replace the fiber chamber altogether.
+With fiber, the problem is that elements are often embedded in the fiber.
+When it’s time for replacement, you will need to replace the fiber chamber altogether.
 Note that fiber bricks are usually easier to repair than firebricks.

 Step 9: How thick should the insulating firebrick wall be?